This page is not applicable to ClickHouse Cloud. The procedure documented here is automated in ClickHouse Cloud services.

 - ClickHouse server metrics.

-ClickHouse does not monitor the state of hardware resources by itself.
+ClickHouse also monitors the state of hardware resources by itself such as:

 ClickHouse Server Metrics

 ClickHouse server has embedded instruments for self-state monitoring.